any-docs/css/content/how_to/layout_cookbook/column_layouts/index.md

 ### A single row of items with equal heights — flexbox

-Flexbox can be used to break content into columns by setting {{cssxref("display", "display: flex;")}} to make a parent element a flex-container.
+Flexbox can be used to break content into columns by setting `display: flex;` to make a parent element a flex-container.
 Just adding this one property turns all the children (child elements, pseudo-elements, and text nodes) into flex items along a single line.
-Setting the same {{cssxref("flex")}} shorthand property with a single numeric value distributes all the available space equally, generally making all the flex items the same size as long as none have non-wrapping content forcing the item to be larger.
+Setting the same `flex` shorthand property with a single numeric value distributes all the available space equally, generally making all the flex items the same size as long as none have non-wrapping content forcing the item to be larger.

 Margins or the `gap` property can be used to create gaps between items, but there is currently no CSS property that adds rules between flex items.